 If you have suffered injuries in an accident caused by a teen driver, whether as a passenger or as an occupant of another motor vehicle involved in the crash, you may be entitled to pursue a claim for compensation.
 Damages may include medical expenses, lost wages, pain and suffering, and more.

-At Kraft & Associates, P.C., our Dallas personal injury lawyers are prepared to investigate your accident and aggressively pursue the maximum compensation you are entitled to receive.
+At Kraft & Associates, P.C., our Dallas car accident lawyers are prepared to investigate your accident and aggressively pursue the maximum compensation you are entitled to receive.
 Our lawyers have recovered millions in settlements and verdicts for our clients throughout the Dallas Metroplex and all of North Texas.

 Contact our firm now for a free case evaluation with no obligation.